montsamu/DevirtualizeAudible/README.md

 ![After installing the add-on: a search listings page where you can see the (1) actual human-narrated title.](screenshots/Screenshot%202024-03-08%20at%2008-49-04%20Science%20Fiction%20&%20Fantasy%20Audiobooks%20in%20English%20Audible.com%201280x800.png)

+(Note that in version 1.0.2 the message includes the *number* of titles that have been filtered, too.)

 ## LINKS

 FIREFOX: (1.0.2 published) https://addons.mozilla.org/en-US/firefox/addon/devirtualizeaudible/